codedge-llc/scribe/README.md

 ## Usage

-Print an array of maps as a table.
+Print a list of maps as a table.
 Header columns are taken from the map keys of the first element.
 ```
 iex(1)> data = [%{key: "value", another_key: 123}, %{key: "test", another_key: :key}]
 iex(2)> Scribe.print(data)